 Theology Quest and Questions in Tiverton (TQQT)

-To cover costs, there is a charge of £6.00 per person for each session, or a discounted rate of £15.00 when paying for the complete trio.
+As a modest fundraiser for St Peter’s, it costs just £6.00 per person for each session, or a discounted rate of £20.00 when paying for all four.

 For further information, please contact David Catchpole.

 What’s So Special About John’s Gospel?

 That John’s Gospel is special is something all Christians would agree.
 At Christmas time all our singing and reading come to a climax in the majestic summary of faith: ‘In the beginning was the Word… and the Word became flesh’.
 That’s special to John.
 And at Easter we have in our imaginations stood in the garden with the tearful Mary Magdalene and discovered that the apparent gardener was anything but… That’s only in John.
 So why, oh why, and how, oh how, has John’s writing come to be so very, very special?

 The simple and obvious answer is that the Jesus of John is some kind of visiting stranger, resident in the world for a short while on a journey from God and back to God again.
 But nothing is really simple, and the obvious is often a front for a puzzle wrapped in an enigma – in short, a hidden mystery crying out to be revealed.
 Hence the need for a course of study!